The 50 Best Romantic Movies of All Time

-Humphrey Bogart pairs up with Katharine Hepburn in World War I–era Africa.
+Humphrey Bogart pairs up with Katharine Hepburn in World War I–era Africa for this classic movie rom-com.
 Directed by John Huston, the film has humor, action, and two of the greatest personalities of the American screen.
-Hepburn plays a witty missionary on the run from Germans.
-Bogie is the alcoholic, grizzled captain of a patched-together-with-spit old tub of a boat who has offered her safe passage.
-Together, they dodge danger and figure out that love is its own risky adventure.
-Have you seen these movie classics that most people lie about watching?
+Hepburn plays a witty missionary on the run from Germans, while Bogie is the alcoholic, grizzled captain of a patched-together-with-spit old tub of a boat who has offered her safe passage.

 In Her Shoes

 Get together with your sisters and nestle into this story about siblings who lost their mom at a young age and ended up having to raise each other.
-Things get complicated and painful when the younger sister (Cameron Diaz) sleeps with her older sister’s boyfriend (what a jerk!).
-The two sisters have to make it alone after basically breaking up with each other.
-The movie ends with a wedding and it’s all about finding the right guy, but it’s also about the deep love between sisters.
-Pop quiz!
-Can you name the 20 romantic movies in this picture?
+Things get complicated and painful when the younger sister (Cameron Diaz) sleeps with her older sister’s boyfriend and the two sisters basically break up with each other.
+This movie is about both sisterly and romantic love and is sure to get you in your feels.

-Based on a Nicholas Sparks novel, this very watchable movie tells the story of an elderly man whose wife suffers from Alzheimer’s.
-James Garner shows up every day at the rest home to read her a chapter from his notebook.
+Based on a Nicholas Sparks novel, this very watchable movie tells the story of an elderly man (James Garner) whose wife suffers from Alzheimer’s, so he reads her a chapter from his notebook as a way to jog her memory.
 The story he weaves is one of two young lovers in the 1940s, in which the woman’s wealthy parents don’t approve.
 How will it end?
 Well, you can kind of guess pretty early on.
 But who cares!
-The film is sweet, and the actors—Garner, Ryan Gosling, Rachel McAdams, and Gena Rowlands (whose son Nick Cassavetes directed)—are great.
-This is one of the best romantic movies for the entire family.

 Bonnie and Clyde

-This classic work in American cinema is as much about the outlaw spirit at the heart of true love as it is about the famous bank robbers.
+This classic work of American cinema is as much about the outlaw spirit at the heart of true love as it is about the famous bank robbers—which is why it’s most definitely one of the best romantic movies out there.
 With each bank robbed and lawman dispatched, Bonnie and Clyde’s love grows.
-Warren Beatty and Faye Dunaway play the Depression-era gunslingers in a film famous for its innovative, modern style.
-Crime is both glamorous and gritty as the movie critiques conditions that create poverty and hails rebellion.
-Although director Arthur Penn churns up a lot of bloody action, at its core, this movie is a romance between two beautiful psychopaths who are just as crazy as the world around them.
+Warren Beatty and Faye Dunaway play the Depression-era gunslingers in a film famous for its innovative and sometimes very violent style.

 Adam Sandler proves he’s got acting chops in this wildly romantic story about love at first sight.
 Emily Watson plays a woman who spots Sandler’s picture and wants to meet him.
-Somehow, she’s smitten with the anxiety-ridden salesmen Sandler plays, who’s also obsessed with a coupon promotion to get airline miles.
 What should be an easy go at love gets beset with obstacle after obstacle in ways that are funny and moving.
-For some real-life romance, check out these stories from men and women about the sweetest thing their partner has ever said to them.

 Silver Linings Playbook

 If you love your romantic movies to swing you around the dance floor, then you’ll fall hard for Silver Linings Playbook.
-Two misfits dealing with loss enter a professional dance contest well above their skill level.
-Jennifer Lawrence and Bradley Cooper play two single people trying to get over heartbreak.
-The movie deals with serious subjects and mental illness, but it infuses the characters and situations with genuine quirk and heart that transcends clichés around dysfunction.
+Jennifer Lawrence and Bradley Cooper play two single people trying to get over heartbreak—and win a professional dance contest while they’re at it.
+The movie deals with serious subjects, including mental illness, but it infuses the characters and situations with genuine quirk and heart that transcends clichés around dysfunction.

 This sumptuous, visually thrilling film takes place in Korea and Japan during the 1930s.
-A Japanese heiress lives in a sprawling estate with a young maid who aims to double-cross her.
-The handmaiden is embroiled in the plot at the behest of a conman who seeks the rich woman’s hand in marriage.
-Filled with glorious period details, intrigue, and multiple deceptions, the twisty plot serves the two women who, in the midst of it all, fall in love.
-After you’re done watching these romantic movies, find out 40 romantic ideas to say “I love you.”
+A Japanese heiress lives on a sprawling estate with a young maid who aims to double-cross her.
+But in the midst of this twisty plot full of deception and intrigue, the two women fall in love.